python-zk/kazoo/docs/basic_usage.rst

     zk.connect()

-By default, the client will connect to a local Zookeeper server on the default port.
+By default, the client will connect to a local Zookeeper server on the default port (2181).
 You should make sure Zookeeper is actually running there first, or the ``connect`` command will be waiting until its default timeout.

 Once connected, the client will attempt to stay connected regardless of intermittent connection loss or Zookeeper session expiration.
 The client can be